mbrooker/mbrooker-blog/_posts/2014-07-04-iostat-pct.md

 ![](https://s3.amazonaws.com/mbrooker-blog-images/agrawal-ssd-arch.png)

 If Jane does one thing at a time, and doing ten things takes Jane 20 minutes, each thing has taken Jane an average of two minutes.
 The mean time between asking Jane to do something and Jane completing it is two minutes.
 Alice, like Jane, can do ten things in twenty minutes, but she works on multiple things in parallel.
 Looking only at Alice's throughput (the number of things she gets done in a period of time) what can we say about Alice's latency (the amount of time it takes her from start to finish for a task)?
 Very little.
 We know its less than 10 minutes.
-If she's busy the whole time, we know it's 2 minutes or more minutes.
+If she's busy the whole time, we know it's 2 or more minutes.
 That's it.

 Let's go back to that iostat output: